 Capitalism is a very strong system, capable of significant achievements even under inimical conditions.
 Its strength has been apparent in Hungary, above all in acceleration of technical progress.
 Achievements of the high-technology period spread at a rapid pace, and the country itself contributed more than one revolutionary innovation.
 Despite many mistakes and omissions in economic policy, the economy has climbed out of its trough.
 GDP is rising, although the growth rate is modest: it is not as fast as the acceleration usually manifesting during rapid growth after a crisis.
-This is true capitalism, although the beneficial aspects of it have been weaker and the repugnant ones stronger than those experienced in many more favorable variants.
+This is true capitalism, although the favorable aspects of it have been weaker and the repugnant ones stronger than those experienced in many more favorable variants.

-The ruling politico-governmental system exerts a strong influence on the Hungarian economy, but I do not find it apposite to call it "state capitalism".
-That term is surrounded by utter confusion.
+The ruling politico-governmental system exerts a strong influence on the Hungarian economy, but I do not find it apposite to call it "state capitalism".43 That term is surrounded by utter confusion.
 Many use it to assert that the state has adopted functions of capitalist private ownership, or that the state itself has turned capitalist.
-That is certainly not the case.
-However strong the desire of those in power may be to increase their wealth, it is wrong to see this as a single motivat-
+There is no question of that.
+However strong the desire